Full-time: Three years, Part-time: Six years

 I like the way biological processes and theory were made relevant to forensic science.

-The School of Forensic and Investigative Sciences is vibrant, friendly, diverse and busy, and houses a wealth of staff experience.
+The School of Forensic and Applied Sciences is vibrant, friendly, diverse and busy, and houses a wealth of staff experience.
 We were the first UK department to have a dedicated crime scene simulation house and now have three properties representing different scenarios.
 We have an extensive skeletal collection, comprised from both teaching specimens and archaeological material; and our final year students always organise one of the best graduation balls in the university!

 The 2013 National Student Survey (NSS) results show 100% of our forensic science students said they were satisfied with their course and that our tutors made the subject interesting.